Skip to main content

 The twins found their way to SNHU after their stepmother began working at the university, allowing them to take advantage of the tuition benefits available to SNHU staff and their families.

-“So many people don’t even get the opportunity to go to college, and I (knew) that I could do it, so I wanted to push myself,” said Sarai, who earned a bachelor’s degree in forensic psychology while living in Manchester, New Hampshire.
+“So many people don’t even get the opportunity to go to college, and I (knew) that I could do it, so I wanted to push myself,” said Sarai, who earned a bachelor's in psychology with a concentration in forensic psychology while living in Manchester, New Hampshire.

 She said her degree will open up her career options.
 “It’ll allow me to be able to work in a professional setting with people who are struggling with substance abuse or mental health illness,” Sarai said.
 She has a particular interest in the prison system and corrections and wants to make a change.